Rijulkumar26/LLM/fashion_shopping_agent/Readme.md

 - The system aggregates the results from the tools into a structured JSON response.

 ##### **5. Final Output**
 - The system displays the final response to the user in a user-friendly format.

+#### **Installation Steps**:
+1. Create a python environment [python3.10 -m venv env10_fashion]
+2. Activate the environment [source env10_fashion/bin/activate]
+2. Install all python dependenies from requirement.txt [pip install -r requirement.txt]
+3. run the run.py [python3 run.py]

 ## **Challenges & Improvements**